maxArturo/intro_to_assembly/README.md

 ```shell
 $ docker run -it -v $(pwd):/workspace intro_assembly
 ```

+The included `Makefile` has some quality-of-life additions I found lacking after coming from a heavily automated workflow (run these inside the Docker container):

+- `make all` will compile and link all `*.s` files
+- `make lint` uses [asmfmt](https://github.com/klauspost/asmfmt) to lint all your assembly files
+- `make clean` removes all object and binary files
 ## Reference

-Since I haven't found any good linters/formatters (!), it's good to keep in mind the following for writing good assembly:
+It's good to keep in mind the following for writing good assembly.
+The linter will take care of most of this for you.

 ![assembly_layout](docs/code_layout.png)